-Only signs with symbol messages conforming to the design of the Manual of Uniform Traffic Control Devices (MUTCD) shall be used unless the Resident approves the substitution of word messages.
+Only signs with symbol messages conforming to the design of the MUTCD shall be used unless the Resident approves the substitution of word messages.

 Any proposed use of temporary plaques to cover text or to change text shall be approved by the resident.
 All signs or proposed plaques shall have a uniform face and be constructed from similar sheeting.